-For the most part, these are some seriously comfortable mattresses.
+For the most part, these are some seriously comfortable organic mattresses.
 And that’s important!

 According to Harvard, the National Sleep Foundation recommends you get on average seven to eight hours of sleep per night.

 That’s like 1/3 of your life so a comfortable and sustainable mattress is critical and we want the best organic mattress for a great night’s sleep but it has to be in our price range too.

 We also focused on the most affordable online options with direct-to-consumer price savings.